Victor Henry Hanson

+Biography

 Hanson was born on January 16, 1876, in Barnesville, Georgia, to Henry Clay Hanson and Anna O. (Bloodworth) Hanson.
 His father was a newspaperman who for years he owned and edited The Macon Telegraph and The Columbus Enquirer-Sun.
 Hanson attended public schools in Macon and Columbus, Georgia, and for a short while attended the Gordon Institute in Barnesville, Georgia.

 When he was in primary school, Hanson founded a Saturday paper called The City Item.
 It was first a single-page paper, and he produced the entire paper, from typesetting to delivery.
 When Hanson moved from Macon to Columbus, he enlarged the paper to many times its original size, changed its name to The Columbus Times, and built up a circulation of 2,500 subscribers.
 Hanson employed a printer in his father's office to set the type, but solicited the advertisements, wrote the news stories, and made deliveries on horseback.
 When he was 15 years old, he sold his paper and its equipment for more than US$2,000.

 In 1892, at the age of 16, he became advertising solicitor for Nichols & Holliday, the advertising managers for the Atlanta Constitution; he continued to work there until 1895 when he went to work for the Baltimore World as a solicitor in the classified advertising department.
 In June 1896 he went to work for The Montgomery Advertiser as a solicitor in the circulation department.
 Within three months, he was transferred to the advertising department as a solicitor, and in less than six months was in charge of the department, and by the end of the year was advertising manager in of both local and foreign advertising.